mjharris95/perceived-experts/README.md

 ## Data

-tweets_by_users_in_network-bigmods.csv all tweets by users in the pro- and anti-vaccine communities posted during April.
-Output of grab-tweets.R

 user-chars.csv characteristics of users (centrality, category, perceived expertise, and community) used in main analyses.
 Output of user-chars.R

 users_formatch.csv dataframe of matching covariates used for propensity score matching (RQ4).
 Output of matching-covariates.R